andrew/ultimate-awesome/README.md

 - [awesome-ai-ethics](https://github.com/brandonhimpfen/awesome-ai-ethics) - A curated list of frameworks, tools, research papers, guidelines, and resources for AI ethics, focusing on fairness, accountability, transparency, and responsible AI.
 - [awesome-cybersecurity](https://github.com/brandonhimpfen/awesome-cybersecurity) - A curated list of high-quality cybersecurity resources, tools, frameworks, and communities to protect systems, networks, and data.
 - [awesome-devops](https://github.com/brandonhimpfen/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.
-- [awesome-email-marketing](https://github.com/brandonhimpfen/awesome-email-marketing) - A curated list of tools, platforms, strategies, and resources for email marketing.
 - [awesome-fintech](https://github.com/brandonhimpfen/awesome-fintech) - A curated list of platforms, APIs, tools, frameworks, standards, and learning resources for Financial Technology (FinTech).
 - [awesome-threat-intelligence](https://github.com/brandonhimpfen/awesome-threat-intelligence) - A curated list of high-quality threat intelligence resources, feeds, platforms, and tools to help detect, analyze, and respond to cybersecurity threats.
 - [awesome-lego](https://github.com/brickventory/awesome-lego) - A curated list resources and links to LEGO related content.